Kampong Bunut

 Kampong Bunut is a village in Brunei-Muara District, Brunei, within Mukim Kilanas.
 It is also an area within the country's capital Bandar Seri Begawan.
 The population was 1,563 in 2016.

 Facilities

 Mosque

-Kampong Bunut Mosque is the village mosque and was inaugurated by His Majesty Sultan Hassanal Bolkiah on 16 July 1993.
-The mosque can accommodate 1,500 worshippers.
+After beginning construction under the 6th National Development Plan in December 1991 and spending over B$2.5 million, the mosque was completed in October 1992.
+The Kampong Bunut Mosque, which was funded by the Government of Brunei, was inaugurated by Sultan Hassanal Bolkiah on 16 July 1993.
+The mosque can accommodate up to 1,000–1,500 pilgrims.